Whitewashing in film: Examples of whitewashing experiences in pre-production

-Ed Skrein was initially cast in the 2019 Hellboy movie as Major Ben Daimio, an Asian character from the Hellboy comic books.
-After the casting received criticism on social media, Skrein withdrew from the film, stating, "Representation of ethnic diversity is important, especially to me as I have a mixed heritage family.
+Ed Skrein was initially cast in the 2019 Hellboy reboot as Major Ben Daimio, a character of Asian descent from the Hellboy comic books.
+After the casting received criticism on social media, Skrein withdrew, stating, "Representation of ethnic diversity is important, especially to me as I have a mixed heritage family.
 It is our responsibility to make moral decisions in difficult times and to give voice to inclusivity."
 According to The Hollywood Reporter, "this is the first time an actor has exited such a high-profile project in response to public criticism" over whitewashing.
 Daniel Dae Kim was cast to replace Skrein.

-The director and producers of The Paper Tigers planned to have a male Asian-American main character with a minority leading cast for their martial arts comedy film.
-They knew that it would be difficult to find studio support for the film due to whitewashing.
-When the film project was pitched to Hollywood producers, they were offered $4 million with a caveat that there would be no Asian lead character and suggested a white lead character to be played by Bruce Willis instead.
+The filmmakers behind The Paper Tigers (2020) planned to have a male Asian-American main character with a minority leading cast for their martial arts comedy film.
+They knew that it would be difficult to find studio support due to whitewashing.
+When pitched to Hollywood producers, they were offered $4 million with a caveat that there would be no Asian-American lead character and suggested a white lead character to be played by Bruce Willis instead.
 They were also asked to write a role for Nicolas Cage.
 The team declined the offer and request.
-The director, Bao Tran, mentioned that Hollywood usually sent their mid-level executives who were also people of color to be the messengers of whitewashing.
-The team turned to Kickstarter and a few local investors to crowdfund their movie instead and stayed true to their vision.
+Director Bao Tran mentioned that Hollywood usually sent their mid-level executives who were also people of color to be the messengers of whitewashing.
+The team turned to crowdfunding via Kickstarter and a few local investors to fund their film instead and stay true to their vision.